bnafack/NBA_GAMES/README.md

 2- apply an imputation mechanism to fill in the gaps

- Since we want to predict a winner team, the missing value will affect the prediction, however, for prediction of the team which will win the season, it is important to find the right missing value to be accurate
+ Each game is important for ranking because we are attempting to predict a winning team for the season.
+Missing values will have an effect on the final ranking prediction from the regular season to the playoffs.
+As a result, locating the correct missing value is critical.
+I used the imputation method in this case because each game is important.

- in this case we used imputation method because each games is important, we got the data in the folder [new_data](https://github.com/B23579/NBA_GAMES/tree/main/new_data)
+  I got the data in the folder [new_data](https://github.com/B23579/NBA_GAMES/tree/main/new_data)
 ***
 # Website refences to understand how NBA works